-Common(s)Lab is a neighbourhood laboratory in its becoming – a perpetual becoming – which aims at providing a platform for citizens to explore the commons and commoning practices through research, practice and experimentation.
+Common(s)Lab is a neighbourhood laboratory in its becoming – a perpetual becoming – which aims at providing a platform for different communities (of practice, interest, and place) to explore the commons and commoning practices through research, practice and experimentation.
 Its focus is on three spheres of the commons: reproduction, economy, and space.
 Our mission is to foster more communal and sustainable ways of living and working which acknowledges our mutual dependencies and relationships with each other and ‘more-than-human’ others.
-This will be done in a collaborative approach involving diverse people, materials, and knowledges so that running the lab becomes a commoning practice in itself which can be taken beyond the local.
+This happens through a collaborative approach involving diverse people, materials, and knowledges so that running the lab becomes a practice of commoning in itself.

 The lab is currently hosted by the transdisciplinary project space TOP in Berlin-Neukölln and started its activities in December 2017.
 It is run together with co-founder & architect/researcher Melissa Harisson, the non-profit organisation AoA, and a growing network of collaborators.